dazmashaly/deep-learning-for-computer-vision-with-python-starter-bundle/README.md

 #----------

- chapter 5:-
- this chapter introduces the datasets that we will be using throwout the book

-#----------

  chapter 6:-
  this chapter is ment to help configer your enviorment this book comes with a virtual enviorment that's already conficerd and ready